-Buses are fully supervised by a member of our Animator Team, who will be there to meet you at the bus pick up or drop off point and who will supervise the students on the bus.
+Buses are fully supervised by two members of our Animator Team, who will be there to meet you at the bus pick up or drop off point and who will supervise the students on the bus.

 Where does the bus stop?

 The bus will stop for a break, and to pick up students, in Athlone.
-This is usually at the Kilmartin N6 Service Station, but locations and times will be confirmed at the end of April.
+This is usually at the Kilmartin N6 Service Station, but locations and times will be confirmed by May, 2021.
 There will also be a bus stop in Castlebar, at the Casey’s service station (McDonalds).

 What time does the bus leave/return to Dublin?

-Bus times will be fully confirmed at the end of April however, the usual time for departure from Liffey Valley to Achill is 2pm.
+Bus times will be fully confirmed in due course, however, the usual time for departure from Liffey Valley to Achill is 2pm.
 When returning at the end of the camp, the bus normally arrives back to Liffey Valley from Achill at 1pm.
 Please arrive in plenty of time before the stated departure/arrival to allow time to board the buses.

 Still have questions?

 Or just Contact Us and we can take your booking over the phone.
-We are available to take your call 7-days a week, 10am-8pm.
+We are available to take your call 7-days a week, 10am-7pm.